camunda-community-hub/zeebe-cherry-runtime/README.md

 public void execute(final JobClient jobClient, final ActivatedJob activatedJob) {
 ````

 On the opposite, the worker declares the list of Output variables it will be created.
 The abstract class checks that all output variables is correctly produced by the worker, no more, no less.
-Suppose the output contract is not respected (you forgot one variable, or you provided an undeclared variable, a BPMN error is thrown.
+Suppose the output contract is not respected (you forgot one variable, or you provided an undeclared variable), a BPMN error is thrown.

 A contract is very useful:
 * As a developer, you don't need to worry about the existence of the variable.
 If you ask it, you will have it during the execution.